mrprompt/scoreboard/README.md

 ## Before Deploy

-To use gist integration, first needed create a GitHub [personal access token](https://github.com/settings/tokens/new).
+To use gist integration, first needed create a GitHub [personal access token](https://github.com/settings/tokens/new), and set his value in
+`.env` file as defined in `.env.example`.
+You can set as environment variable too if you don want create a `.env` file.

 ## End points